will1225/Personal-Trainer-App_Frontend/README.md

     npx husky init
     ```

-# Dynamic Debugging between the Frontend and Backend
+# 03_Dynamic Debugging between the Frontend and Backend
 This debugging method requires specific setups in both the frontend and backend.
 It is not mandatory for this project, you are free to use other debugging methods like Thunder Client or simply console logs.

 ## Frontend